SimonRPSM/SimonRPSM.github.io/_posts/2018-08-24-SCCForNonSC.md

 An important difference is that you have much more granularity on what versions are "frozen" and can be reverted to.

 ## Writing a report
-Every day you make a few changes and push them to a repository without needing to change the file name ,even if you are not sure the changes will stick.
+Every day you make a few changes and push them to a repository without needing to change the file name, even if you are not sure the changes will stick.
 If you ever need to look at a previous version of the file, just Revert to it.
 If you forgot what changed, just use a Diff tool to automatically compare.

 Should you need to stick to a more standard document type that does not allow directly loading it up onto a text editor for a Diff, you can simply ignore the Diff part and have it track changes for you.
 At every "save" you can pretty easily add comments to keep track of what's different.